TIMELINE-Entergy N.Y. Indian Point nuclear plant relicensing

 February 2016 - Entergy reports tritium leak at the plant.

-January 2016 - Entergy asks U.S. federal district court to reject the NYSDOS' objection to the plant's Coastal Zone Management Act certification.
+January 2016 - Entergy asks U.S. federal district court to reject the NYDOS' objection to the plant's Coastal Zone Management Act certification.

 December 2015 - Indian Point 3 license expires.
 The plant can continue to run so long as the relicensing process is ongoing.